isomerpages/moe-ast-elis/_learning-opportunities/Grammar Courses/Building Knowledge of English Grammar – Word Classes.md

 </table>

 ### Target Participants
-EL Key Personnel, Teacher Leaders and Teachers
+EL Key Personnel, Teacher Leaders and Teachers at the primary and secondary levels

 ### Registration